fogus/spiel/pyramidenspiel/logistics/README.markdown

 ### Unstoppable captures

 While a tree will prevent capture of itself and the pyramids occupying the same card, it is not entirely immune from capture.
 That is, if a large pyramid is sown onto a preexisting stack consisting of a medium on top of a small then a *Nest* is created.
+Like Trees, Nests too can be any mix of colors:

 ![nest](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/nest.png)